jaredaritter/todo/README.md

 - Enable new project form and allow creation of multiple projects

-  - Enable form
+  - Enable form (COMPLETED)
-  - Will need to address buildTableBody code for better solution
+  - Will need to address buildTableBody code for better solution (COMPLETED)
+  - clearForm having side effect on todos.
+Take a look.
   - Having an area to manage state will be useful for organizing data.
     - Have a fake DB file?